thedataincubator/data-science-blogs/blog-draft.md

 Rankings should be based on some objective metrics that will yield "relevant" results for the intended audience.

 One approach could be to rank the packages based on popularity.

-Or have an expert just create a ranking or list.
+Instead of creating a global ranking, we let you compare results from different sources.

 # Using APIs to get usage statistics